This ultimate summer bucket list is full of cheap and fun summer activities for kids!

 Nothing says summer is here like the smell of fresh fruit and vegetables at a farmer’s market.
 There are thousands of them across the country, so check out when your local farmers are holding their farmer’s market and find some delicious summer fruit to eat or cook with!

 Make a BBQ

 Grilling in the sun with an ice-cold beer is pure summer fun!
 Grab some hotdogs and hamburgers and throw them on the grill.
-Top it off with some grilled peaches or pineapple and you have a perfect summer BBQ.
+Top it off with grilled peaches or pineapple, and you have a perfect summer BBQ.